 The Trust’s Preceptorship programme lasts for 12 months and during this time, you will be supported by the Trust’s Preceptorship & Practice Facilitator, be allocated a preceptor in your workplace (an experienced member of staff who can offer you regular support), as well as attending dedicated Preceptorship study days and work towards completing competencies in your place of work.
 This programme is designed to help you gain increased confidence and competence, to ensure your transition phase from student to healthcare practitioner is as smooth and supportive as possible.

 The Preceptorship study days are inclusive for all staff groups, for individuals to network with other preceptees in a multi-professional forum.
 Content of the study days include:

 - Emotional intelligence

 - Safe staffing/raising concerns

 - Team working

 - Interprofessional learning and working

 - Human factors

-For further information regarding Preceptorship within Worcestershire Health and Care NHS Trust, please contact Tom Challacombe – Preceptorship & Practice Facilitator, via firstname.lastname@example.org or 07748 646147.
+For further information regarding Preceptorship within Herefordshire and Worcestershire Health and Care NHS Trust, please contact Tom Challacombe – Preceptorship & Practice Facilitator, via email@example.com or 07748 646147.